diego120978/WHSTechNotes/journal.md

+# November 12, 2024

+## Journal Entry

+Choose a current event that interests you or impacts your community.

+- In a paragraph, briefly summarize the event and explain how it relates to any of the concepts we’ve been learning in class (e.g., problem-solving, technology, or data analysis).

+- In a second paragraph, reflect on how advancements in computer science or technology could play a role in addressing this event or similar issues in the future.
+Starting with the influence of many people, big events are about to occur in the 2024 U.S. Presidential Election.
+Issues relating to the economy, healthcare, and security come to the fore.
+Technology makes a great difference in how campaigns implement data to target voters and track opinions, ensuring that the voting system is secure and accurate.

+Future technologies, including AI and blockchain, can further secure the efficiency of future elections.
+AI enables campaigns to more effectively reach out to voters; blockchain enables safer voting, preventing fraud.
+This can provide even fairer and more transparent elections.

 # November 4, 2024

 In today’s digital world, sharing and publishing content online is more common than ever.
 Whether you’re contributing to a project, posting on social media, or submitting work for class, it’s important to think about the kinds of information you’re sharing and how it can be used.